yukikongju/NBA-Dashboard/README.md

 ### Leaderboard

+Allows the user to view the top players or team based on a numerical statistic.

 ### Evolution

+Allows the user to see a player's or team's stats across the season through a table and a graph.
+Compares that metrics to league average.

 ### Comparison

+Allows the user to compare two players or teams for a particular season.

 ### Screener

-Allows the user to choose a dataset and find an observation that matches filters inputs
+Allows the user to choose a dataset and find an observation that matches filters inputs.

 ![Screenshot](screenshots/screener.png)